The Holocaust in Russia: After World War II

 The official response to the 1946 inquiry by the Jewish Anti-Fascist Committee about the military decorations of Jews during the war (1.8% of the total number).
 Some antisemites accused Jews of lack of patriotism and of hiding from military service.

 Following the war, the Soviet Union suppressed or downplayed the impact of Nazi crimes on its Jewish citizens.
-An anti-Semitic campaign against "rootless cosmopolitans" (i.e. "Zionists") followed.
+An antisemitic campaign against "rootless cosmopolitans" (i.e. "Zionists") followed.
 On 12 August 1952, in the event known as the Night of the Murdered Poets, thirteen most prominent Yiddish writers, poets, actors and other intellectuals were executed on the orders of Joseph Stalin, among them Peretz Markish, Leib Kvitko, David Hofstein, Itzik Feffer and David Bergelson.

 Research

 The United States Holocaust Memorial Museum's Mandel Center's Initiative on the Holocaust in the Soviet Union works to gain a better understanding of this developing subfield and unearth the crimes and casualties.
 The Mandel Center partnered with various international organizations such as the International Centre for History and Sociology of World War II and its Consequences at the National Research University Higher School of Economics, The Yiddish Language Institute, the Center for Judaic Studies at the University of Latvia, the Museum “Jews in Latvia", Taras Shevchenko National University of Kyiv, the Ukrainian Center for Holocaust Studies, and the National University of Kyiv-Mohyla Academy.